Skip to content

 Generate auth keys at the Tailscale admin console.

-Use Tailscale Serve to make the OpenClaw dashboard accessible on your tailnet:
+Use Tailscale Serve to make the OpenClaw gateway accessible on your tailnet:

 Terminal window